a-karma/Bogor_Workshop/DAY_3/Session3.md

 bye
 ```

+Now move the output files to the correct directory for each analysis.

 ### 2. Visualising and comparing the trees
 You should have two trees now - the one the you built (unrooted) and the one from the shared directory (rooted).